Narrabundah College: Student assessments

 For students to be awarded a Year 12 Certificate on the completion of Year 12, they must complete a total of 17 or 18 units (if undertaking IB) from College courses including either 3 majors and 3 minors, 4 majors and 1 minor, or 5 majors.
 Courses offered by the College are assessed based on how students perform during assignments, essays, tests, "lab-pracs", workshop projects, and creative works depending on what is appropriate for the course area.

 Each course offered by the College is designated tertiary (T), vocational (V), or accredited (A).
 Students completing A units are awarded an A to E grade based on performance for each course criteria, students completing V units are designated as 'competent' (C) or 'not yet competent' (NYC), and students completing T units will receive an A to E grade as well as a score to indicate a rank compared to other students in the same course.
-Students who fail to complete the minimum requirements for assessments will "void" the unit, and do not have that unit count towards the completion of their course.
+Students who fail to complete the minimum requirements for assessments will "void" the unit, or V grade, and do not have that unit count towards the completion of their course.

 Today

 In 2006, 918 students were enrolled at Narrabundah College, which had a capacity of 912 students.
 86% of college-aged students in the college's priority enrolment area attend Narrabundah, yet over half of students enrolled in the school do not live in the priority enrolment area.

-In 2007, Narrabundah College was the best performing government-run college in the ACT, with a higher average University Admission Index (before the introduction of the Australian Tertiary Admission Rank) and a greater number of students achieving a UAI of 65 or over than any other state college.
+In 2007, Narrabundah College was the best-performing government-run college in the ACT, with a higher average University Admission Index (before the introduction of the Australian Tertiary Admission Rank) and a greater number of students achieving a UAI of 65 or over than any other state college.
 Narrabundah students also made a high proportion of those achieving in the top one percent of the state, with 18 students achieving a UAI of over 99.
 In addition to this, Narrabundah College also awarded more Tertiary Entrance Statements, and more Year 12 Certificates than any other college in the ACT.

-A very high percentage of Narrabundah College students who graduate with a Year 12 Certificate also obtain a ATAR and go on to study at university.
+A high percentage of Narrabundah College students who graduate with a Year 12 Certificate also obtain a ATAR and go on to study at university.
 In 2017, the median ATAR gained by students of Narrabundah College was 83.7 compared with the average of students from all across ACT colleges of 77.
 86.75% of students from the college who were awarded Tertiary Education Statements in 2017 scored over 65 for their ATAR, while 144 students attained an ATAR above 90, and 86 students received a score above 95.